 Study Characteristics

-A summary of the included studies are found in Table 1..
-As shown in Figure 3,36 of the 79 studies (46%) were published since 2019, indicating a recent surge of research interest in this field and the timeliness of a scoping review.
-The studies appeared in 59 different publications, including both medical and psychological journals, with journals related to medical educationbeing most common (19 studies).
-Other research areas most represented were Primary Care/General Practice, Emergency Medicine and Nursing.
+Table 1 summarises study characteristics and Figure 3, shows that 36 of the 79 studies (46%) were published since 2019, indicating a recent surge of research interest in this field and the timeliness of this scoping review.
+The studies appeared in 59 different publications, including both medical and psychological journals, with medical education journals being most common (19 studies).
+Clinical areas most represented were Primary Care/General Practice, Emergency Medicine and Nursing.

 Research Design

-Before discussing research themes that emerged from the included literature, we first set out the types of research designs.
-The included studies split roughly evenly between focusing on how confidence varies across individuals (35 studies) and on how confidence varies according to features of the patient case (31 studies), whilst the remaining 13 studies studied the interaction between both.
-34 studies (43% of the sample) looked at the level of medical experience or training’s effect on confidence, either measured as a dependent variable or by recruiting participants in a ‘novice’ or ‘experienced’ 19 studies (24%) manipulated the complexity or difficulty of the patient case.
+Study designs were split roughly evenly between focusing on how confidence varies across individuals (35 studies) and on how confidence varies according to features of the patient case (31 studies), whilst the remaining 13 studies studied the interaction between both.
+Thirty four studies (43% ) looked at the level of medical experience or training’s effect on confidence, either measured as a dependent variable or by recruiting participants in ‘novice’ versus ‘experienced’ group.
+Nineteengroups. studies (24%) manipulated the complexity or difficulty of the patient case.
 Finally, 10 studies (13%) investigated how diagnostic confidence varies with the information presented or the opportunity to seek information.

-Most of the studies (44articles, 56% of the sample) used clinical patient text vignettes.
-For vignettes, there is an established ground truth in each case (unlike in situ studies involving real patients) to compare the participants’ confidence to in order to gauge calibration.
+Most of the studies (44 (56%)) used clinical patient text vignettes.
+For vignettes, there is an established ground truth in each case (unlike in situ studies involving real patients) to compare the participants’ confidence and gauge calibration.
 As vignettes are quick and simple to administer, participants can complete several diagnoses during a single study such that both their confidence and accuracy can be averaged across cases.
 Other experimental methodologies include the use of imaging (e.g., ECG, X-Rays, MRI) for diagnosis, high-fidelity simulations (either using extended reality tools or a patient mannequin), or questionnaires administered in situ to measure confidence during real patient cases as they are happening (Table 1).
-The preponderance of vignette studies is noteworthy given the finding from one study that nurses were both less accurate and less confident in a high-fidelity simulation compared to a paper-based vignette266, suggesting the need for caution when generalising less naturalistic paradigms (e.g. vignettes) to how clinicians would behave in their everyday medical practice.
+The preponderance of vignette studies is noteworthy given the finding from one study that nurses were both less accurate and less confident in a high-fidelity simulation compared to a paper-based vignette27, suggesting the need for caution when generalising to how medical professionals behave in their everyday practice.

 Studies varied in how confidence and diagnostic accuracy were assessed.
-Studies mostly used a self-reported scale for confidence, (usually 1-10 or 1-100), as opposed to verbal expressions of confidence (e.g. “not sure”) or visual analogue scales.
-The use of such scales is common within cognitive psychology and such measured confidence values are often found to predict other behavioural variables of uncertainty, such as the tendency to seek further information or to opt out of making a decision277.
+Studies mostly used a self-reported scale for confidence (usually 1-10 or 1-100) as opposed to verbal expressions of confidence (e.g., “not sure” to “certain”) or visual analogue scales.
+The use of self-report numerical scales is common within cognitive psychology and measured confidence values are often found to predict other behavioural variables of uncertainty, such as the tendency to seek further information or to opt out of making a decision28.
 Twenty-four studies (30%) allowed participants to input multiple diagnostic differentials rather than a single diagnosis.
 Confidence is then either measured for each differential or in the set of differentials as a whole.